Greenfield ? Brownfield ? . . . . try "Greyfield"

 Little Ships only needs a small team of our own people for the first three target projects.
 We will grow carefully and pay all our staff, advisers and consultants fairly.
 We are being helped by friends and advisers who provide the specialist skills and experience necessary for Little Ships to grow.

 Development Consultancy.
-An experienced and highly effective commercial property consultancy, specialising in the property investment and development sector, is ensuring we make the best returns and do not pay too much for 'our' sites.
-They will also help us run our first three target projects efficiently.
+An established commercial property consultancy, specialising inthe investment and development sector is ensuring we make the best returns and do not pay too much for sites.
+They will also help us run our initial projects efficiently.

 Human Resource.
 An experienced and dedicated Senior HR Director with a wide array of experience.
 She is advising us on finding the right talent and employing the right staff.